-- 1. Multiple Beneficiary Rule.
-If a participant with more than one child did not create separate accounts or segregated shares in his beneficiary designation prior to his death, it appears that, under the new rules, separate accounts for each child can be created after his death, unless precluded due to the type of wording used in the beneficiary designation.
+1. Multiple Beneficiary Rule.

+Under the "new" rules, even if a participant with more than one child did not create separate accounts or segregated shares prior to his death, as long as his beneficiary designation form is worded in a way that allows separate account treatment, separate accounts can be created for each child after his death.
 See I.B.6., supra.
-As long as separate accounts are established by December 31 of the year following the year of the participant's death, then each child may use his/her own nonrecalculated life expectancy for determining MRDs from his/her inherited IRA.
-If for some reason separate accounts are not created in time, then the oldest child's life expectancy will be used in determining the MRDs to all of the children (even if the IRA is later divided into separate accounts for investment or other reasons). - a.
+As long as separate accounts are established by December 31 of the year following the year of the participant's death, then each child may use his/her own nonrecalculated life expectancy for determining MRDs from his/her own (separate) inherited IRA.
+If multiple beneficiaries are named in a Will or Living Trust, but the beneficiary designation form names the Trustee of the Will or of the Living Trust as the beneficiary, then separate account treatment will not be available.
+In that case, the oldest child's life expectancy will be used in determining the MRDs to all of the children (even if the IRA is later divided into separate inherited IRAs for investment or other reasons).

+a.
 Separate Accounts/Segregated Shares.

 It is wise to use separate accounts or segregated shares whenever there are multiple beneficiaries (unless their ages are virtually the same).
 However, because under the new rules (i) the actual designated beneficiary is not determined until September 30 of the year following the participant's year of death, (ii) the identity of the beneficiaries at RBD no longer affects the lifetime distributions to the participant (except in the case of the young spouse sole DB), and (iii) several post-death techniques are available to eliminate "bad" beneficiaries and to create separate accounts, it is not as crucial for the participant himself to create separate accounts (or separate IRAs) before his death.
-However, the participant should be careful not to word his beneficiary designation in a manner that might preclude the creation of separate accounts after his death.
-See I.B.6., supra. - 2.
-Caveat: Restrictive Qualified Plan Provisions.
-It should be noted that many qualified plans and some IRA agreements have more restrictive rules than otherwise allowed by federal law and require immediate distribution of the entire balance in the participant's retirement account to children and other non-spouse beneficiaries.
-This is an issue that should be researched by the participant during the planning phase.
-If the participant's qualified plan requires
+However, the participant should be careful not to word his beneficiary designation in a manner that might preclude the creation of separate accounts after his death if separate accounts are desired.
+See I.B.6., supra.

+2. Caveat: Restrictive Qualified Plan Provisions.